hafzaal/s3-folder-sync/README.md

 ### 3. Configure `config.py`

 The `config.py` file contains variables that need to be set before running the script.
+These variables are used by `comp.py` to perform the sync operation.

+> **Note:** Please ensure bucket and profile names are set correctly.
+Make sure that source and destination buckets point to the correct aws buckets.

 Open `config.py` using any text editor and set the following variables: